-- Feed me!
-Are they hungry?
-If your cat's noisemaking prompts you to feed them (even if it only happened once!) they will be far more likely to continue the behavior. - Entertain me!
+- Entertain me!
 Is your cat bored?
 If your cat is entertained by you responding to their antics, they will be more likely to continue the behavior. - Pay attention to me!
 If your cat craves your attention or companionship and gets any amount of it when acting out, they will be more likely to continue the behavior. - NOTE: Even scolding can be reinforcing for some cats!
-If you are paying attention to them (even if it is what you would perceive as negative attention, such as shouting, or spraying with water) they have still succeeded in achieving their goal.
+If you are paying attention to them (even if it is what you would perceive as negative attention, such as shouting, or spraying with water) they have still succeeded in meeting that social need.